On 26th September 2021, across the world our partners will join us in celebrating Cross of Nails Sunday.

 The central element of Cross of Nails Sunday is a short segment in each partner church’s main Sunday worship service on that day, plus prayers, readings, hymns and other music, and/or talks from those locally whose work in reconciliation inspires, or about which people need reminding.

-The draft Liturgy for Cross of Nails Sunday will be ready by the end of July.
 Do check our Thought for the week listings to get a flavour of the breadth of our partner organisations and their work.
 Watch also this wonderful and inspiring video from Bishop Michael Oulton and St George’s Cathedral, Kingston, Ontario, first published the year they joined the network, in 2017: